jolicode/JoliTypo/README.md

 Global
 ------

+- Add results on ALL the documentation examples
 - Should we run the fixes on `title` attributes and image `alt`?
 - Add a HTML entities to UTF-8 converter?
 - Improve the EnglishTest